loganmarchione/HamRadioNewbie.com/content/posts/2024/11p1/index.md

 The number of wave cycles that pass a fixed point in a given amount of time is called frequency.
 This is measured in cycles per second or Hertz (Hz).
 In the diagram below, the time between the two green dots is one second.
 Because two cycles pass in one second, this wave has a frequency of 2 Hz.

 The distance between two of the same points on wave cycles is called the wavelength.
-This is measured in meters (m).
-It is sometimes represented by the symbol λ (lambda).
+This is measured in meters (m) and sometimes represented by the symbol λ (lambda).

 The maximum distance between a wave's resting position and the peak or trough of a wave is called amplitude.
 This can be measured in different units depending on the type of wave.